-In an Instagram “story” published earlier this week, Rep. Alexandria Ocasio-Cortez (D-N.Y.) slammed the Electoral College as a racist “scam” that undermines the votes of minority voters.
+In an Instagram “story” published earlier this week, Rep. Alexandria Ocasio-Cortez (D-N.Y.) slammed the Electoral College as a racist “scam.”

 It is true that the Electoral College was designed to protect less populous states from being dominated by those with larger populations and that many rural areas are predominantly white.
 But the racial minorities that do live in such states are probably quite pleased that the Electoral College protects their votes, just as it protects the votes of their white neighbors, from being overwhelmed by the mob.

 Without the Electoral College, candidates could win the presidency with only the votes of people in more populous places.
 Rural states would be irrelevant to electoral success and the interests of people in fly-over country (whether white, black, Native American, or other ethnicity) would be largely ignored.

 Under the Electoral College system, however, no candidate can win the presidency without broad support from a variety of regions.
 This forces those who wish to be president to seek support from different constituencies, including those in the minority.

 So, contrary to AOC’s claim that the Electoral College disadvantages people of color, the Electoral College, in fact, protects all minorities — irrespective of skin color.